cb22/macbook12-spi-driver/README.md

 For best results everywhere, make sure all three modules (this `applespi` driver plus the two core ones mentioned above) are present in your initramfs/initrd so that the keyboard is functional by the time the prompt for the disk password appears.
 Also, having them loaded early also appears to remove the need for the `irqpoll` kernel parameter on MacBook8,1's.

+Lastly, please see the [Keyboard/Touchpad/Touchbar](https://gist.github.com/roadrunner2/1289542a748d9a104e7baec6a92f9cd7#keyboardtouchpadtouchbar) section of my gist for recommended user-space configurations and more details.

 DKMS module (Debian & co):
 --------------------------